Pacific Dawn deck plans

 Each of the Pacific Dawn cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Dawn staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-ms Pacific Dawn (built 1991 as “Regal Princess”, last refurbished in 2017) is one of the P and O Australia cruise ships – together with Pacific Explorer (2017) and Pacific Aria (2015).
-Pacific Dawn cruise ship was previously operated under the name Regal Princess (between 1991 and 2007, link to the 2014 ship) as part of the Princess Cruises fleet.
+MS Pacific Dawn (built 1991 as “Regal Princess”, last refurbished in 2017) is one of the P and O Australia cruise ships – together with Pacific Explorer (2017) and Pacific Aria (2015).
+Pacific Dawn ship was previously operated under the name Regal Princess (between 1991-2007, link to the 2014-built liner) as part of Princess Cruises.

 Note: On the Pacific Dawn ship, self-service launderettes (passenger use laundry/ironing facilities) are located on decks: 5-Plaza and 10-Baja.
 Laundry services on board are not complimentary /included in the fares.
 Smoking on the P&O Dawn ship is permitted only at designated outdoor public areas.